Environmental Auditor

 A code in all lowercase letters means the fit is weaker.

-Environmental auditors need to possess:
+Environmental auditors need:

 They should enjoy having clear rules and guidelines for their work, analyzing data, finding innovative solutions to problems and directing the work of others.